-These typically target a higher rate of return than cash investments and aim to provide positive returns regardless of market conditions.
-These funds can invest in a wide range of assets and use different investment strategies.
-They can include derivatives as well as short or long positions.
-This means the fund may well benefit when an asset falls as well as when it rises.
+These typically target a higher rate of return than cash investments and aim to provide positive returns regardless of market conditions but returns are not guaranteed.
+These funds can invest in a wide range of assets and use different investment strategies including derivatives.

 A type of share offered by an OEIC fund.
 'Accumulation shares' refers to the fact that any income earned by the shares is kept in the fund to accumulate.
 The fund price then reflects the fact that this income is automatically reinvested.